Perception without Self-Matching in Conditional Tag Based Cooperation: The Model

-The simulations were run using NETLOGO 4.1 on a 200x200 toroidal grid for a total of 40,000 agents.
-Simulations were run long enough for the system to reach equilibrium, if one existed.
+The simulations were run using NETLOGO 4.1 on a 200x200 toroidal grid for a total of 40,000 individuals.
+Simulations were run long enough for the system to reach a stable cooperation rate, if one existed.
 This was typically achieved within 1000 generations in the case of no mutations, and as long as 10000 generations when considering mutations.
 Longer runs were necessary when the cost to benefit ration $c/b$ was at a transition value between highly cooperative behaviour and highly defective behaviour.
-We recorded four quantities in each run: The mean cooperation rate, the diversity of agents, the mean probability of cooperating with like-tagged agents (loyalty), and the mean probability of cooperating with different tagged agents (hospitality).
-The cooperation rate is the proportion of agents who cooperate each round and is equal to the mean fitness of the agents as a proportion of the fitness that would result if all agents cooperated.
-Diversity is the Simpson's diversity index
+In these cases there was not always a clear or unique stable cooperation rate.
+Four quantities were recorded in each run: The mean cooperation rate, the diversity of individuals, the mean probability of cooperating with like-tagged individuals (loyalty), and the mean probability of cooperating with different tagged individuals (hospitality).
+The cooperation rate is the proportion of individuals who cooperate each generation and is equal to the mean fitness of the individuals as a proportion of the fitness that would result if all individuals cooperated.
+For a measure of diversity Simpson's diversity index was used

-where $N$ is the total number of agents, $m$ is the number of tags and $n_i$ is the number of agents with tag $i$.
-For large $N$ the maximum value of $D$ approaches the number of tags $m$.
-The diversity index is used to track the diversity of tag types as a function of time.
+where $N$ is the total number of agents, $m$ is the number of tags and $n_\ell$ is the number of individuals with tag $\ell$.
+For large $N$ the maximum value of Simpson's diversity index $D$ approaches the number of tags $m$.

-We define perception $p$ as a number between 0 and 1, which represents the probability that an agent is able to identify the tag of its opponent.
-If an agent is unable to identify the tag of its opponent it randomly assigns a tag and then follows the appropriate strategy for that tag.
-So for a $p=0.5$, half the time an agent identifies the correct tag, and half the time the agent sees a random tag.
-We first consider the case where perception is globally defined.
-All agents have the same perception that does not change.
-Then we consider the case of local perception, whereby each agent has its own heritable level of perception which is also subject to mutation.
+We define perception $\rho \in [0,1]$ as the probability that an individual is able to identify the tag of its opponent.
+If an individual is unable to identify the tag of its opponent it randomly assigns a tag and then follows the appropriate strategy for that tag.
+An alternative approach would be to have individuals employ a separate strategy for the case when they do not recognize a tag.
+We do not pursue this alternative here.
+We first consider the case where perception is exogenous.
+All individuals have the same perception that does not change.
+Then we consider the case of endogenous perception, whereby each individual has its own heritable level of perception which is also subject to mutation.